djanovec/MidlandCode-C1/Week 5 - April 22nd through April 26th/04-23-19 - Object Interfaces, Resolvers, and Form Control/Lesson/objectInterfaces.md

 Simply put they're a way for you to describe what a specific object should look like and what keys it should have.
 You use them a bunch when you have objects that you want to look a specific way.

 Let's take our todos for example.
-Before we declared them like this"
+Before we declared them like this:
 ``` typescript
     let newTodo : Object = {
         name: 'something',